 Maybe you don’t know your whys.
 Maybe you do, but aren’t quite sure about your goals.
 Maybe you have your whys and goals down, but are stuck on the specifics.

 Sometimes it’s helpful to talk it out.
-Hit me up if you’re interested in a no-strings-attached 30-minute phone or video call.
+Reach out if you’re interested in a no-strings-attached 30-minute call.

 And if you think 30 minutes isn’t enough time, let me know and we can arrange a longer paid discovery session.